-- 73. "Range Closed" Indication for No Firing.
-Due to the operation of both manual and electronic targets, the below system is to be used to indicate to firers on the mound that the range is "closed" for live firing. - a.
+79. "Range Closed" Indication for No Firing.
+Due to the operation of both manual and electronic targets, the below system is to be used to indicate to firers on the mound that the range is "closed" for live firing.

+- a.
 Range Closed When Using Manual Targets.
 When the markers gallery is manned to operate manual targets, the CRO is to order the gallery screen/flag is to be raised, indicating the range is "closed" for live firing.
-The gallery

-- screen/flag is to stay raised until lowered by order from the CRO.
-See paragraph 35.
+The gallery screen/flag is to stay raised until lowered by order from the CRO.
+See paragraph 42.
 "Markers Gallery (Butt's) Screen/Flag" for details. - b.
-Range Closed When Using Electronic Targets.
-As the markers gallery will not be manned during the use of electronic targets (e-targets), to provide the appropriate indication to firers and scorers that the range is closed for firing, the CRO is to: - (1) To confirm that all firers have finished shooting, - (2) Place a large red/orange coloured road cone in the middle of the firing mound that is in use, and - (3) To shout the command "RANGE IS CLOSED". - 74.
-Rifle Clearance.
-All rifles presented on the range are to be cleared as detailed in paragraph 72.
-"Rifle Clearance". - 75.
-Safety Net Communications of Cessation of Firing.
-At the completion of firing, after all rifles have been cleared, the CRO is to contact the Camp Duty Complex over the Safety Net Radio and advise that all live firing has ceased on the range. - 76.
-Range Refurbishment.
-At the completion of live firing, the range is to be refurbished to its original condition by conducting the following: - a.
+Range Closed When Using Electronic Targets Systems (ETS).
+As the markers gallery will not be manned during the use of ETS, to provide the appropriate indication to firers and scorers that the range is closed for firing, the CRO is to: - (1) To confirm that all firers have finished shooting, - (2) Place a large red/orange coloured road cone in the middle of the firing mound that is in use, and - (3) To shout the command "RANGE IS CLOSED".

+80. Rifle Clearance.
+All rifles presented on the range are to be cleared as detailed in paragraph 49.- "Rifle Safety Precautions".

+81. Safety Net Communications - Cessation of Firing.
+At the completion of firing, after all rifles have been cleared, the CRO is to contact the Camp Duty Complex over the Safety Net Radio and advise that all live firing has ceased on the range.

+82. Range Refurbishment.
+At the completion of live firing, the range is to be refurbished to its original condition by conducting the following:

+- a.
 Remove all brass (fired cases), - b.
 Remove all rubbish. - c.
 All targets used are refurbished and placed in the gallery target shed. - d.
 Remove all Range In Use Flags. - e.
 Refurbish all projectile impact areas within the stop butt that were used.
-See paragraph 62.
-"Inspection of Bullet Impact Areas" for specification details.

-Note: To minimise lead contamination when refurbishing the bullet impact areas, personal protective equipment is to be worn.
-See paragraph 77.
+See paragraph 68.
+"Inspection of Bullet Impact Areas" for specification details. - Note: To minimise lead contamination when refurbishing the bullet impact areas, personal protective equipment is to be worn.
+See paragraph 83.
 "Personal Protection Equipment" for details.

-- 77. Personal Protection Equipment.
-When conducting bullet catcher refurbishment, the following is to be undertaken to prevent inhaling or absorbing disturbed lead contaminated dust particles. - a.
-A dust mask is to be worn over the nose and mouth. - b.
-After refurbishment, hands and any exposed skin is to be washed. - 78.
-Securing the Range.
+83. Personal Protection Equipment.
+Personnel working, inspecting, maintaining and cleaning range structures that are likely to have accumulated lead (e.g. during bullet catcher refurbishment), the following is to be undertaken to prevent inhaling or absorbing disturbed lead contaminated dust particles.

+- a.
+A dust mask is to be worn over the nose and mouth to reduce inhalation. - b.
+Safety glass are to be worn to reduce larger particles entering eyes. - c.
+Outer clothing (e.g. overalls), which can either be contained and washed afterwards or disposed of. - d.
+Fully enclosed footwear. - e.
+Hands and any exposed skin are to be washed immediately afterwards, especially prior to the consumptions of food and drink.

+84. Securing the Range.
 Once the range has been refurbished, the CRO is responsible to secure the range gate.

-- 79. Returning Range Keys.
-Return the range keys to the Camp Duty Complex. - a.
-When returning the range keys, complete the column, as originally begun in the Key Register as detailed in paragraph 22.b.
+85. Returning Range Keys.
+Return the range keys to the Camp Duty Complex.

+- a.
+When returning the range keys, complete the column, as originally begun in the Key Register as detailed in paragraph 29.b.
 "Key Register". - b.
-Erase the entry made on the Range In Use Board (white board) as detailed in paragraph 23.
+Erase the entry made on the Range In Use Board (white board) as detailed in paragraph 30.
 "Range In Use Board". - c.
-Deactivate the "Seddon Range" slide of the Range Indication Board to "not in use" as detailed in paragraph 24.
+Deactivate the "Seddon Range" slide of the Range Indication Board to "not in use" as detailed in paragraph 30.
 "Range Indication Board".